Growing Loquats In Phoenix Arizona

 Overview

 Loquats grow in the lower desert if they receive some protection from the afternoon sun and adequate water.
 Their large exotic looking foliage is very attractive and select varieties produce delicious fruit.
 Freezing is not a problem anywhere in the lower and upper Sonoran desert.
-The most challenging aspect of growing loquats is their sensitivity to salty soil.
+The most challenging aspect of growing loquats is their sensitivity to salty soil, and specific nutrient deficiencies (detailed below).

 Heat Tolerance and Sun Exposure